 St John’s Church

-The St John’s Church is famous for being the highest building in the Old Town.
+The St John’s Church is famous for being the highest building in the Old Town you see in live broadcast.
 After climbing 193 wooden stairs, visitors are treated to a panoramic view of Vilnius.
 The view of the Old Town is awe-inspiring.
 The St John’s Church also hosts the Foucault’s Pendulum which demonstrates the rotation of the earth – a fascinating sight for all visitors interested in science and the wonders of the world.

 Walking down Šv.
 Jono gatvė

-Baltic Live Cams shows live web camera footage of many other beautiful sites in this city.
-Vilnius online shows a stunning panoramic view of Vilnius and the stately Cathedral Square in the Old Town.
+Baltic Live Cam shows live web camera footage of many other beautiful sites in this city.
+Cathedral Square in the Old Town.
 Camera online footage also shows scenes from Old Towns in other Baltic cities like Tallinn Old Town in Estonia.